castor for castor oil pack

 Constipation

 In a study conducted by Arslen and Eser (2011), thirty-five nursing home residents with a seven-year history of chronic constipation were treated with castor oil packs applied to their abdomens for three consecutive days.
-The researchers observed that the use of these packs led to improved faecal consistency, easier evacuation, and reduced straining within just three days of application.
-While the initial results were promising, it is recommended that further research be conducted over a longer period to scientifically ascertain the efficacy of castor oil packs for treating constipation over a longer time.
+Consequently, the researchers observed that the use of these packs led to improved faecal consistency, easier evacuation, and reduced straining within just three days of application.
+Although the initial results were promising, it is recommended that further research be conducted over a longer period to scientifically ascertain the efficacy of castor oil packs for treating constipation over a longer time.

 What is a castor oil pack?